- Primary suites and expanded bedroom wings

 - Porches, mudrooms, and back-entry improvements

-Rooflines, foundation tie-ins, exterior material continuity, and interior circulation all have to be resolved at the same time.
-That is where planning-first execution matters most.
+Rooflines, foundation tie-ins, exterior material continuity, and interior circulation all have to be resolved at once.
+That's where planning actually earns its keep.

-Additions are usually about pressure points in daily life, not just square footage.
+Additions are usually about pressure points, not square footage.

-The best addition projects start by identifying what the house cannot do well right now.
-That might be a cramped entry, no real family gathering space, missing main-level living, or a primary suite that no longer fits the stage of life.
+The best addition projects start by naming what the house can't do well right now.
+A cramped entry, no real family gathering space, missing main-level living, or a primary suite that no longer fits the stage of life.

-Strong additions improve circulation, storage, privacy, and room use in a way the household feels every day.
+Strong additions improve circulation, storage, privacy, and how the rooms get used every day.

 The new work should look like it belongs to the house.

-Roof geometry, window rhythm, siding transitions, and massing all decide whether the addition feels integrated or obviously appended.
+Roof geometry, window rhythm, siding transitions, and massing decide whether the addition feels integrated or obviously tacked on.

-The old and new portions need to move together naturally.
+The old and new parts should move together naturally.

-Floor levels, sightlines, and transitions should feel resolved so the addition improves the whole home rather than splitting it in two.
+Floor levels, sight lines, and transitions all get resolved so the addition improves the whole home instead of splitting it in two.

-- Whether the addition should connect to a kitchen, entry, family room, or bedroom wing
+- Whether the addition connects to a kitchen, entry, family room, or bedroom wing

-- How foundation, framing, and roof work will affect the existing home during construction
+- How foundation, framing, and roof work will affect the home during construction

-- Which exterior and interior details need to be carried through to preserve the character of the house
+- Which exterior and interior details carry over to preserve the character of the house

 Additions work best when the whole house gets more coherent.